Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Graphs

 {\em Pumpable pair of paths.} Let $\pi = \atuple{c_1 e_1 e_2 \dots}$ be a finite or infinite path.
 A \emph{pumpable pair of paths} for $\pi$ is a pair of non-empty sequence of edges: $(p_1,p_2)=(e_{i_1}e_{i_1+1}\dots e_{i_1 + n_1}, e_{i_2}e_{i_2+1}\dots e_{i_2 + n_2})$, for $n_1,n_2\geq 0$, $i_1 \geq 0$ and $i_2 > i_1+n_1$ such that for every $j\geq 0$ the path $\pi_{(p_1,p_2)}^j$ obtained by pumping the pair $p_1$ and $p_2$ of paths $j$ times each is a valid path, i.e., for every $j \geq 0$ we have

 is a valid path.
-We will show that large additional stack height implies the existence of pumpable pair of paths.
-To prove the results we need the notion of \emph{local minima} of paths.
+We will show that large additional stack height implies the existence of a pumpable pair of paths.
+To prove the results we need the notion of \emph{local minimum} of paths.

-{\em Local minima of a path.} Let $\pi = \atuple{c_1, c_2, \dots}$ be a path.
-A configuration $c_i = (\alpha_i,q_i)$ is a \emph{local minima} if for every $j\geq i$ we have $\alpha_i \sqsubseteq \alpha_j$ (i.e., the stack string $\alpha_i$ is a prefix string of $\alpha_j$).
-One basic fact about local minima of a path is as follows: Every infinite path has infinitely many local minimas.
+{\em Local minimum of a path and non-decreasing paths.} Let $\pi = \atuple{c_1, c_2, \dots}$ be a path.
+A configuration $c_i = (\alpha_i,q_i)$ is a \emph{local minimum} (aka ``stair position'' in the literature) if for every $j\geq i$ we have $\alpha_i \sqsubseteq \alpha_j$ (i.e., the stack string $\alpha_i$ is a prefix string of $\alpha_j$), and we say that $\pi$ is a \emph{non-decreasing path} if $c_1$ is a local minimum.
+One basic fact about local minima of a path is as follows: Every infinite path has infinitely many local minima.
 We discuss the proof of the basic fact and some properties of local minima.
 Consider a path $\pi=\atuple{c_1,c_2,\dots}$.
-If there is a finite integer $j$ such that from some point on (say after $i$-th index) the stack height is always at least $j$, and the stack height is $j$ infinitely often, then every configuration after $i$-th index with stack height $j$ is a local minima (and there are infinitely many of them).
-Otherwise, for every integer $j$, there exists an index $i$, such that for every index after $i$ the stack height exceeds $j$, and then for every $j$, the last configuration with stack height $j$ is a local minima and we have infinitely many local minimas.
-This shows the basic fact about infinitely many local minimas of a path.
-We now discuss a property of consecutive local minimas in a path.
-If we consider a path and the sequence of local minimas, and let $c_i$ and $c_j$ be two consecutive local minimas.
+If there is a finite integer $j$ such that from some point on (say after the $i$-th index) the stack height is always at least $j$, and the stack height is $j$ infinitely often, then every configuration after the $i$-th index with stack height $j$ is a local minimum (and there are infinitely many of them).
+Otherwise, for every integer $j$, there exists an index $i$, such that for every index after $i$ the stack height exceeds $j$, and then for every $j$, the last configuration with stack height $j$ is a local minimum and we have infinitely many local minima.
+This shows the basic fact about infinitely many local minima of a path.
+We now discuss a property of consecutive local minima in a path.
+If we consider a path and the sequence of local minima, and let $c_i$ and $c_j$ be two consecutive local minima.
 Then either $c_i$ and $c_j$ have the same stack height, or else $c_j$ is obtained from $c_i$ with one push operation.
 In the following lemma we establish that if the additional stack height of a path exceeds $(|Q|\cdot |\Gamma|)^2$, then there is a pumpable pair of paths.
+Also note that if the additional stack height of a path is at least $d$, then it means that there are at least $d+1$ configurations in the path.